striblab/generator-striblab/README.md

 ## Development

-1. Get this codebase: `git clone https://github.com/datanews/generator-striblab.git && generator-striblab`
+1. Get this codebase: `git clone https://github.com/datanews/generator-striblab.git && cd  generator-striblab`
 1. Install dependencies and link: `npm install && npm link`

 Each directory is a template, while files in `common/` are used across templates.